John Maraganore: Career

-Since his departure at Alnylam, John is the principal of JMM Innovation, LLC, committed to the advancement of transformative medicines to patients through investment and Board and strategic advisory services.
-He serves as a Venture Partner for Arch Ventures and Atlas Ventures, an Executive Partner for RTW Investments, a Senior Advisor for Blackstone Life Sciences, and an Advisor for M28.
-He is a Director of Agios Pharmaceuticals, Beam Therapeutics, Kymera Therapeutics, ProKidney Corp, and Takeda Pharmaceuticals.
-He is also on the Board of a number of privately held biotechnology companies including Aerium Therapeutics and Versanis Bio, and is Chair of the Boards of Aera Therapeutics, Aitia, Hemab Therapeutics and Orbital Therapeutics.
-He is a strategic advisor for a number of public and private biotechnology companies advancing biomedical innovation to patients.
+Since his departure at Alnylam, Maraganore is the principal of JMM Innovation, LLC, committed to the advancement of transformative medicines to patients through investment, board and strategic advisory services.
+He serves as a Venture Partner or Advisor to a number of investment firms including Arch Venture Partners, Atlas Ventures, Blackstone Life Sciences, Jefferies Financial Services, and RTW Investments.
+He is a director of Beam Therapeutics, Kymera Therapeutics, Rapport Therapeutics, and Takeda Pharmaceuticals.
+He is also on the board and/or founder of a number of privately held biotechnology companies, including Aera Therapeutics, Axion Bio, City Therapeutics, Corsera Health, Gemma Biotherapeutics, Hemab Therapeutics, Merida Biosciences, Orbital Therapeutics, and Vilya Therapeutics, amongst other stealth companies.
+He is also a strategic advisor for a number of public and private biotechnology companies advancing biomedical innovation to patients.

-Maraganore was the Chair of the Biotechnology Innovation Organization also known as BIO from 2017-2019, was appointed Chair Emeritus in 2022, and serves as a member of the BIO Board and its Executive Committee.
-In addition, he is a Director of the Termeer Foundation, which advances the legacy of the late Henri Termeer, on the Advisory Board of Ariadne Labs, which focuses on health system innovations, a Director of Nucleate, a student-led organization facilitating the formation of pioneering life sciences companies, and a Director of CHDI Foundation, committed to accelerating therapeutics for Huntington’s Disease.
-He is also Chair of the Advisory Board for n-Lorem, committed to advancing medicines for patients with nano-rare diseases, and a member of the MGH Research Institute Advisory Council.
+Maraganore was the chair of the Biotechnology Innovation Organization also known as BIO from 2017 to 2019, was appointed chair emeritus in 2022, and serves as a member of BIO's board.
+In addition, he is a director of the Termeer Foundation, which advances the legacy of the late Henri Termeer, on the advisory board of Ariadne Labs, which focuses on health system innovations, a director of Nucleate, a student-led organization facilitating the formation of pioneering life sciences companies, and a director of CHDI Foundation, committed to accelerating therapeutics for Huntington’s Disease.
+He is also chair of the advisory board for n-Lorem, committed to advancing medicines for patients with nano-rare diseases, and a member of the MGH Research Institute's advisory council.